mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! tip "Tip"
-    It is not fully recommended to create AC and DC models before adding a large number of branches if the execution time of functions is important.
+    It is generally not recommended to create AC and DC models before adding a large number of branches if execution time is important.
 Instead, triggering updates to the AC and DC models using the [`addBranch!`](@ref addBranch!) function is useful for power systems that require the addition of several branches.
 This update avoids the need to recreate vectors and matrices from scratch.

 ---